benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 contrast, if there are merely unknown elements or attributes, the client MUST NOT ignore the file.

-The client MUST disregard those elements and attributes that it does not support.
-The presence of unknown attributes or elements MUST NOT result in an error.
-Instead, they are simply ignored.
+The client MUST disregard those elements, attributes and values that it does not support.
+The presence of unknown elements, attributes or values MUST NOT result in an error.
+Instead, they are simply ignored and treated as if they don't exist.
+Compare the rules for `<authentication>` elements in {{auth-alternatives}}.
+If a server section then becomes invalid due to missing information, only that server section is ignored and the other server sections will still be processed.
+Only if no valid configuration is found in the document, the document as a whole is ignored, but other retrieval mechanisms might produce a different document with a valid configuration.

 This allows future extensions of the format without breaking existing clients.

 # Configuration retrieval by mail clients {#retrieval}